This Day In Music: April 4

 April 4, 1950 ~ Country singer David Thompson born in Canada ~ As a solo artist known for a string of singles from the late 1970 through the mid-1980s including Rachel I'm Just Not That Strong, My Broken Old Heart and perhaps his best known I Never Figured On This.
 Joined Thunder Road in 1984 as lead singer ~ Thompson passed away in 2010

 April 4, 1950 ~ Drummer Pip Pyle born in Sawbridgeworth, UK ~ Closely associated with the 1960s, 1970s Canterbury scene, best known for his work in bands such as Gong, Hatfield & the North and National Health.
-Has also worked with Chicken Shack, Steve Hillage, Robert Wyatt, Daevid Allen, Bridget St John, Soft Heap, Bash, Delivery, Pip Pyle's Equip' Out, Brainville, and others ~ Pyle passed away in 2006
+Has also worked with Chicken Shack, Steve Hillage, Robert Wyatt, Daevid Allen, Bridget St John, Soft Heap, Bash, Delivery, Pip Pyle's Equip' Out, and Brainville ~ Pyle passed away in 2006

 April 4, 1949 ~ Franklin Delano Alexander Braithwaite, commonly known as reeggae guitarist, singer Junior Braithwaite born in Kingston, Jamaica ~ Best known as member of Bob Marley's famed band the Wailers through 1964.
 Sang lead on early Wailers tracks such as Habits, Straight And Narrow Way, Don't Ever Leave Me Alone and It Hurts To Be Alone ~ Braithwaite passed away in 1999